nivtal9/weather-app-react/README.md

-# Weather App
+# Weather App 🌤

-This react app combined with Openweathermap.org api and countryflagsapi.com api (axios usage) for excelence and detailed weather and current time.
+This React App combined with Openweathermap.org API and countryflagsapi.com API (axios usage)

+for excellence and detailed weather and current time.

-Also the weather api support multiple language input (english, hebrew, arabic etc..) and bookmarks to save your favorits places (localStorage usage) **(up to 5 places)**
+The weather API support multiple language input (english, hebrew, arabic etc..).

+Also, Bookmarks to save your favorits places (localStorage usage) **(up to 5 places)**

 ![](https://i.imgur.com/D1JoqXF.png)